Director's Spotlight

 A Deep Dive into the 1924 Vision of Ivane Perestiani

 When we examine the cinematic landscape of Soviet Union, Sami sitsotskhle emerges as a landmark work of the enduring legacy of Ivane Perestiani's artistic contribution to the genre.
-Through a lens of existential fatalism and Action tropes, it captures a specific kind of cinematic magic that is rarely replicated.
+Through a lens of existential fatalism and Adventure tropes, it captures a specific kind of cinematic magic that is rarely replicated.

 In Sami sitsotskhle, Ivane Perestiani pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 The visual language of Sami sitsotskhle is defined by its use of shadows and framing, a hallmark of Ivane Perestiani's style.
-By utilizing a 1924-era palette, the film creates an immersive experience that perfectly complements its Action themes.
+By utilizing a 1924-era palette, the film creates an immersive experience that perfectly complements its Adventure themes.

 | Cinematography | Handheld |